Losant/losant-docs/docs/devices/device-queries.md

 ## Querying by Devices

-When creating a device, you are prompted to give your new device a name; and immediately after creation, that device is assigned an ID by Structure.
+When creating a device, you are prompted to give your new device a name; and immediately after creation, that device is assigned an ID by Losant.
 When searching for a device to add to your query, you may enter any part of the device's name or ID to find it.

 You may provide just a single ID to interact with one device, or you may provide a list of as many device IDs as you would like to interact with multiple specific devices.

 ![Device Queries One or Many](/images/devices/device-query-one-or-many.png "Device Queries One or Many")

-Some components in the Structure platform only accept one device at a time, in which case you will only be able to select one device.
+Some components in the Losant platform only accept one device at a time, in which case you will only be able to select one device.

 ![Device Query One Device](/images/devices/device-query-one-device.png "Device Query One Device")